G8 cannot become a G9 by including China and Japan

 Current Membership and the Role of Japan

-Japan has been a consistent member of both G8 and G7, recognized for its advanced economy and democratic governance.
+Japan has been a consistent member of both the G8 and G7, recognized for its advanced economy and democratic governance.
 Its inclusion is non-negotiable in the current framework, making the question of "including Japan" redundant.
 This is a key point: Japan’s presence means any expansion must account for its existing membership, affecting the count.

 Insert a chart here comparing GDP and population of G7 members, including Japan, to highlight its economic significance.